arve0/master/thesis.md

   position, saving the position to a variable and using regular go-to command.

 In addition to the notes above, LAS does not read all settings from XML-files.
-One example that is a major drawback for automated TMA scanning is the lack of support for loading irregular spaced wells.
+One example that is a major drawback for automated TMA scanning, is the lack of support for loading irregular spaced wells.
 The graphical user interface is able to save such experiments, but loading an experiment which has wells with offset is not possible.
 The load will not fail, but rather silently reset the